 Since 2009, the U.S. Fish and Wildlife Service (USFWS), the Western Transportation Institute (WTI), the Montana State University (MSU) Department of Ecology, and the MSU Department of Civil Engineering have collaborated on research to better understand how native fish species move through waterways, to identify aquatic barriers they face, and to improve fish passage through their habitats.
-The partnership has developed and implemented a state-of-the-art fish passage research laboratory, assembled a team of key staff with specialized expertise, and completed a foundation of research directly related to the conservation of western fish populations.
+The partnership has developed and implemented a state-of-the-art fish passage research laboratory, assembled a team with specialized expertise, and completed a foundation of research directly related to the conservation of western fish populations.

 What We Do

 - Study and characterize the swimming performance of native fish species, especially priority species and species of concern.

 - Compare and evaluate the performance of fish passage structures, both technical structures such as fishways and fish lifts and nature-like structures such as rock ramps and stream simulation culverts.

 - Develop and test improved designs for fish passage structures.

 - Perform field assessments of structures such as culverts and irrigation diversions.

 - Develop prioritization strategies and conceptual designs for replacement of barrier structures.